 Electronic Fetal Heart Monitoring

-that measures uterine contractions may be placed in your uterus next to your baby.
+A small tube that measures uterine contractions may be placed in your uterus next to your baby.
 The strength and timing of your uterine contractions is usually printed out on a chart.

-Internal monitoring is more accurate than external monitoring for keeping track of your baby's heart rate and your
+Internal monitoring is more accurate than external monitoring for keeping track of your baby's heart rate and your contractions.

 Why It Is Done